Bunun people: Lunar calendar

 The prescriptions related to the lunar calendar are part of a larger system of prescriptions and taboos that used to govern all aspects of Bunun life.
 Many of these had a ritualistic character and all were part of an age-based pecking order where an absolute obedience to one's elders was demanded.
-For instance, in order to determine whether a man could go hunting, he had to wait till one of the elders had had a prophetic dream (matibahi).
+For instance, in order to determine whether a man could go hunting, he had to wait until one of the elders had had a prophetic dream (matibahi).
 If the dream was good, he could go out hunting.
 A bad dream indicated that great mishap would befall the hunter if he would go in the woods, and the elders would forbid him to go.
-Most of these rules got into disuse after the coming of Christianity (which branded them as superstition), but present-day Bunun society has still retained a number of social rituals and still imposes a strong obligation on children to behave in a respectful and obedient way towards anyone that is older than themselves.
+Most of these rules fell into disuse after the coming of Christianity (which branded them as superstition), but present-day Bunun society has retained a number of social rituals and still imposes a strong obligation on children to behave in a respectful and obedient way towards anyone that is older than themselves.

 Agriculture

 Taiwan oil millet was one of the staple crops of the Bunun people until their 1941 relocation.
-In the 21st century Taiwanese oil millet cultivation has been revived.
+In the 21st century, Taiwanese oil millet cultivation has been revived.